spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/dynamic-multistore.md

 Key benefits:
 * Intuitive interface: the Back Office interface is designed for ease of use, allowing even non-technical users to navigate and set up stores effortlessly.
-* Store customization: business users can customize each store's branding, theme, and appearance to maintain a unique identity that resonates with their target market.
+* Store customization: business users can customize each store's branding by using CMS pages, blocks, and other capabilities  to alter appearance and maintain a unique identity that resonates with their target market.
 * Seamless provisioning: the application doesn't need to be redeployed to add or update stores.